austinbailey1114/identicon-project/README.md

 - While unlikely, it is possible to have an image whose foreground color is nearly white, and indistinguishable from the background.
 In this case, we could set a 'max' hexidecimal number that would be dark enough to be distinguishable.
 - Also highly unlikely, it is possible to have an image that is entirely or almost entirely background or foreground pixels, making for an output that is not appealing.
 In this case, we could throttle the number of 'on' or 'off' pixels, and flip some as needed.
+- Could give the identicons more variation with other colors featured.
+- Customize background and foreground color.